uoftcprg/pokerkit/README.rst

    state.complete_bet_or_raise_to(1067100)  # Ivey
    state.check_or_call()  # Dwan

-Below shows the river dealing.
+Below is the river dealing.

 .. code-block:: python

    state.burn_card('??')
    state.deal_board('Jh')

-Below show the final stacks.
+Below are the final stacks.

 .. code-block:: python